Updated: Dec 20, 2021

 Now another preface must be made.
 I can quite often be a grammar nazi.
 I am not in my own writing as I feel that grammar stops the flow and incomplete sentences can often make the book sound cooler but for the most part, I will correct incorrect grammar.
 Such as the grammar in the first book of Michael Vey.

-The grammar is quite bad.
+To say the grammar is quite bad is an understatement.
 The tense and person skips and changes and for the first three of four chapters as I read I'm sure my face was in an eternal cringe position.
 But as I continued to read (again I was desperate to find something I liked and also I wanted to read something my friend liked to get to know him better) I realized despite the horrific grammar, the book actually had a great storyline and I was actually getting into it.
 In fact, I actually got past the cringing and finished the entire book (I am now reading the second)